KhronosGroup/SYCL_Reference/source/iface/queue.rst

 implicitly creates the :ref:`context`, :ref:`platform`, and
 :ref:`device` as needed.

-The SYCL runtime executes the tasks asynchronously.
-Programs may catch asynchronous errors that occur during execution by constructing the queue with an ``asyncHandler`` and calling wait_and_throw_.
+The SYCL runtime may execute tasks asynchronously.
+To catch exceptions from asynchronous host tasks, construct the queue with an ``asyncHandler`` and call wait_and_throw_.

 .. rubric:: Parameters